-This walking tour introduces you to some of Naples’ best kept secrets, including castles dating as far back as the 13th century, an underground tunnel built by order of Ferdinand II of Bourbon and the most monumental square of the city.
+This walking tour introduces you to some of Naples’ best kept secrets, including castles dating back to the 13th century, an underground tunnel built by order of Ferdinand II of Bourbon and the most monumental square of the city.
 Leaving the port on foot, your first view of the city takes you back to the 13th century with the Castle Nuovo, a grim and gloomy fortress that served as the residence of the kings of Anjou, Aragon, and the Spanish Viceroys.
-Continuing along the Naples seaside, you’ll see the famous Castle of the Egg in Santa Lucia - with its spectacular waterfront views.
-Stop to snap a picture before starting your walk through the Bourbon Tunnel.
+You’ll arrive in Piazza Plebiscito, a noble piazza, undoubtedly the most famous square in Naples.
+Enjoy some free time here for shopping or exploring on your own.

 At the end of your walk through the tunnel, you’ll arrive in Piazza Plebiscito, a noble semicircular piazza, undoubtedly the most famous square in Naples.
 Enjoy a classic Margherita pizza and some free time here to explore or shop, before walking back to your ship.